taralb-45/TicTacToe_QLearning/README.md

 <br/>
 After the training it learnt to play fairly well against player.<br/>
 But one problem persists.
 That is the agent playing in sequential order against each other even after randomizing first and second moves in training.<br/>

+# Files
+q1.xyz and q2.xyz are 2 files which are the q tables for agents. <br/>
+To load it simply run the pickle.load cell, it will initialize the Q values for both agents.